Self-Correcting Quantum Computers: Subsystem approach to fault-tolerant quantum computing.

-Let us emphasize, that we do not deal here with the so called `noiseless subsystem'' \cite{KnillLV99-subsystems}.
-The noiseless subsystem is protected against some class of errors for arbitrary state of the rest of the system, while here we have protection only when the rest is in some particular state, e.g. Gibbs state, in the case of self-correcting models.
-Also an error correcting code usually does not form a noiseless subsystem: assuming that the the code can correct up to $k$ errors, only if we start with initial pure state $\psi_{\virt} \ot \phi_{\anc}$ the subsystem can indeed tolerate $k$ errors.
+Let us emphasize, that we do not deal here with the so called "noiseless subsystem'' \cite{KnillLV99-subsystems}.
+The noiseless subsystem is protected against some class of errors for {\it arbitrary} state of the rest of the system, while here we have protection only when the rest is in some particular state, e.g. Gibbs state, in the case of self-correcting models.
+Also an error correcting code usually does not form a noiseless subsystem: assuming that the code can correct up to $k$ errors, only if we start with initial pure state $\psi_{\virt} \ot \phi_{\anc}$ the subsystem can indeed tolerate $k$ errors.
 Indeed to tolerate these errors we need to start from the code, which in subsystem picture is the span of $\psi_{\virt}\ot \phi_{\anc}$ for all $\psi$ from subsystem, but for a fixed $\phi_{\anc}$.

 The sketched subsystem picture is especially useful if we want to analyse the interaction of the quantum memory with the environment.
 Then there are known tools to work with autocorrelation functions of observables.
 To estimate stability of the memory it suffices to show that these autocorrelations do not decay in time.
-The suitable observables are those from the algebra of the virtual subsystem.
+The suitable observables are those from the algebra of the virtual subsystem, and their autocorrelation functions can be related to the fidelity of the state of the virtual subsystem.

 In section \ref{sec:stabilizer} we shall describe, first in the standard picture, the error correction based on stabilizer formalism.
 Then we shall construct suitable `dressed' observables which define the virtual subsystem.